 Want to make your drilling and chiseling projects a piece of cake?
 Then, you must require a rotary hammer drill.
 It’s a versatile tool that usually comes with three modes: hammer drilling, chiseling only, and drilling only.
 So, you can use this tool for multifunctional and especially it’s best for drilling into concrete and masonry walls.
 However, most people don’t know how to use this tool properly.
 So, let’s break it down.

-How to use the Rotary hammer drill’s function or mode?
+How to use the drill’s function or mode?

-Most of the rotary hammer drills come with three modes or functions drill-only mode, hammer-only mode, and hammer/drill mode.
+Most rotary hammer drills come with three modes or functions drill-only mode, hammer-only mode, and hammer/drill mode.
 You can change the function in accordance with your requirement.

 - Drill Only Mode: If you want to use your rotary hammer drill for drilling into steel, wood, or widening holes then you have to select the “Drill only” mode.